dei8bit/light-ID/tasks.md

    - Code comments [⌛]
    - TO-DOS [⌛]

+10. Create a graphical interface to create IDs through accessible configuration [⌛]

 🔴**Issues:**

 ❗ What happens when the number of characters in customChars is less than the length, and repetition is disabled? ✅